Lawyer Training Opportunities

 Select third-year students may be placed in an Apprenticeship Program.
 For one semester, the student will work and study as an apprentice under a carefully selected Christian attorney, either in the local Hampton Roads area, or in the city/region where the student intends to practice law.
 The student will simultaneously take online course work.
 The apprenticeship will be carefully monitored by a full-time law faculty member and will include professional/ethical formation, as well as skills training.

 The curriculum emphasizes moral character, Christian formation, ethical decision making, and discipleship regarding what it means to be an integrated lawyer.
-Our Center for Ethical Formation & Legal Education Reform develops students’ professional identities, producing lawyers who have an understanding of the nature and purpose of the legal profession and are committed to the ethical practice of law.
+Our Center for Professional Formation develops students’ professional identities, producing lawyers who have an understanding of the nature and purpose of the legal profession and are committed to the ethical practice of law.

 Legal Workplace Skills